Last updated on July 8th, 2021 at 12:08 pm

 We would recommend walking all the way from Piazza del Ferrarese to Pane e Pomodoro Beach, covering a total of about 3km, so that you can admire some of Bari’s landmarks along the way.

-The first building you will come across if you follow this route is the superb Teatro Margherita, a former theatre which now operates as a museum.
+The first building you will come across if you follow this route is the superb Teatro Margherita, a former theatre that now operates as a museum.
 Right next to this gorgeous building, you can walk along the Old Port of Bari with its iconic blue fishing boats.

 Walking past the San Nicola Pier, you will soon reach Bari’s Ferris Wheel.
 Keep walking but try to take your eyes off of the sea every now and then.
 This way you’ll get to admire the magnificent architecture that lines the other side of the promenade.